What are primary sources?

 Example Advanced Keyword Search:

-(abstract OR canvas OR baroque) AND (diaries OR theme OR sources)
+(submarine OR navy OR naval) AND (diaries OR narratives OR sources)

-Results of this search include e-books containing the biography and interviews as well as artwork by the Artists.
+Results of this search include e-books containing the diaries and letters of war-time navy pilots as well as government documents written by U.S. Navy officials.

 Usually, library catalogs have at least one Subject describing the general topic of the item.
-Subjects may be subdivided to indicate time period, or format.
-Some of the Subject subdivisions that may indicate an item is a primary source include interviews and sources.
+Subjects may be subdivided to indicate geographical location, time period, or format.
+Some of the Subject subdivisions that may indicate an item is a primary source include correspondence, diaries, interviews, and sources.

 Example Subject Search:

-The results of this search include essays and other primary sources written by activists throughout the art history.
+The results of this search include essays and other primary sources written by activists throughout the women's right movement in U.S. history.